lindapu-1/TargetControl/README.md

 By extract features from Cross Attention layers as guidance, **it works without any training or finetuning**.

+##Files
-Please see the detailed in Poster.pdf
+The .ipynb contains the pipeline and the edited unet is in my_model Please see the details in Poster.pdf

 Some of the results are on the right side:
 <img width="776" alt="image" src="https://github.com/lindapu-1/TargetControl/assets/97086254/374e24be-e02f-4787-9fd0-62b076c1b148">